Juro Que Te Amo

-Juro Que Te Amo (English title: Oath Of Love) is a Mexican telenovela produced by Mapat L. de Zatarain for Televisa in 2008.
-It's a remake of Mexican telenovela 1993 Los Parientes Pobres.
-Telenovela is a domestic drama about a wealthy family who loses everything and finds that they were only liked for their money.
+Juro Que Te Amo (English title: I Swear I Love You) is a Mexican telenovela produced by Mapat L. de Zatarain for Televisa.
+It aired on Canal de las Estrellas from July 28, 2008 to February 6, 2009.
+It is a remake of the 1993 Mexican telenovela Los Parientes Pobres and follows a wealthy family who loses everything and finds that they were only liked for their money.

-On July 28, 2008, Canal de las Estrellas started broadcasting Juro Que Te Amo weekdays at 7:00pm, replacing Tormenta en el Paraiso.
-The last episode was broadcast on February 6, 2009 with Verano de Amor replacing it the following day.

-Ana Brenda Contreras and José Ron starred as protagonists, Patricia Navidad and Alejandro Ávila starred as co-protagonists, while Alexis Ayala, Cecilia Gabriela, Marcelo Córdoba, Florencia del Saracho, Liliana Goret and Mariana Karr starred as antagonists.
+The telenovela stars Ana Brenda Contreras, José Ron, Patricia Navidad, Alejandro Ávila and Alexis Ayala.

 Plot

 Violeta Madrigal is a beautiful girl who lives in a provincial town, Puerta del Cielo, with her parents, Amado and Antonia, her brothers Julio and Daniel, and her sister Lia.
 The family was the richest in town, but after losing their fortune they realized the hypocrisy of people who previously seemed to love and respect them.
 They face a lot of situations that lead to the town creating and spreading rumors about their family.

 Justino Fregoso is the most powerful of the Madrigal family's former friends.
 He made his fortune through shady deals that ended the stability of the goldsmith company previously owned by the Madrigal family and caused them to be near bankruptcy.
 This new situation benefits his wife Malena Fregoso, who enjoys their new rich position, and their daughter Mariela, who takes every opportunity to humiliate Violeta.

 Mariano Lazcano is a wealthy man who used to live in Puerta del Cielo and left for Mexico City after suffering heartbreak.
 He goes on to create a successful company and marries Leonora.
 They share three kids: Renato, Pablo, and Ivanna.
 After years of not seeing Antonia, he returns to Puerta del Cielo when she needs help with her family and company.

 The lives of all three families will become entangled in different situations that will lead to love, drama, and heartbreak.